Turmferner See (2.890 m)

 Refreshment options: Almwirtschaft Oberiss (1.750 m), Alpeinalm (2.040 m), Franz-Senn-Hütte (2.147 m)

 GETTING HERE / STARTING POINT

-The winding trail leads through trees and mountain pines up to the Alpeinalm, from where the Franz-Senn Hut is already visible.
+Follow the summer path on many winding paths, initially briefly through trees, until you reach the Alpeiner Alm, from where the Franz-Senn Hut is already visible.
 The hut can be reached in about 1.5 hours.
-From the Franz-Senn Hut the trail continues along the Alpeiner Bach in the direction of Alpeiner Ferner.
-On the way, you pass the via ferrata "Höllenrachen" and follow the path further down the valley until you reach the bridge over the stream.
-Shortly after the bridge turn right and ascend in the direction of Berglastal.
-From there, follow the signs in the direction of Aperer Turm, and shortly before the summit you will reach Turmferner See lake.
-The walking time from the Franz-Senn Hut is about 2.5 hours.
+From the Franz-Senn Hut, continue along the stream in the direction of Alpeiner Ferner.
+On the Alpeiner Ferner plateau, at approximately 2,500 metres, the trail leads to the lateral moraine, in the direction of the Verborgener Berg Ferner.
+Continue along the path in the direction of the Aperer Turm.
+Shortly below the summit, you reach Turmferner See lake.
+The walking time from the Franz-Senn Hut is about 3 hours.
 The same route leads back to the starting point.